-It is a self contained electrical device, that rotate parts of a machine with high efficiency and great precision.
+It is a self-contained electrical device that rotates parts of a machine with high efficiency and great precision.
 The output shaft of this motor can be moved to a particular angle.
 Following are the type servos:

 AC servo -:

-- Applications of an AC motor mainly involve in automation, robotics, CNC machinery, and other applications a high level of precision and needful versatility.
+- Applications of an AC motor mainly involve automation, robotics, CNC machinery, and other applications with a high level of precision and needful versatility.